Logo light mode the Fabryk

 Authors

 The journey from Shanghai to the Caucasus isn’t a quick one (from most places for that matter).
-Five hours from Shanghai to Urumqi in the Far West of China, five hours layover and grabbing as much Xinjiang food as possible, and five hours flying across Central Asia to Tbilisi.
+Five hours from Shanghai to Urumqi in the Far West of China, five hours layover and grabbing as much Xinjiang food as possible, and five hours flying across Central Asia to Tbilisi, Georgia.
 When we landed at around 10pm, customs took a matter of seconds to put stamps in our passports and we were released into the Republic of Georgia.

 As soon as we got into a cab, our driver began belting out to a local Georgian song as we barreled down the highway towards central Tbilisi.
-In Georgian, the name Tbilisi literally means “warm location” likely coined after the cities numerous sulfuric hot springs (something we would experience there later on ).
+In Georgian, the name Tbilisi literally means “warm location” likely coined after the cities numerous sulfuric hot springs (something we would experience there later on).
 After washing up in our Airbnb, we hit the streets in search of nightlife and ultimately food.
 Much to our surprise, the streets were quite populated at that time, and we were keen to experience the “rave revolution” allegedly making its way into historically conservative Georgia.
 We stumbled into a private birthday party at first, and only after chugging a drink, ran out to find something a bit more public.
 Just up the hill we were drawn to a place emanating a mix of techno and house music; and that was where we discovered Cafe Gallery.
 The club had unsuspecting house-like, yellow, slightly crumbling facade, but as soon as you enter, it felt like we were transported to a Berlin club.
 Each floor blasted a mix of techno, trance, and house in what felt like large bedrooms and living rooms complete with beds.
 The club felt cool and apocalyptic in nature, like all locals and ourselves at Club Gallery would go down in hell together in a weed-smoke filled haze.

 Warming up our Taste buds to Georgian cuisine at 3am